 The wall sit is an exercise which works all the main leg muscles, especially the large muscle group on the front of the thighs (quadriceps).
-In this exercise, you have your back supported against a wall and your knees bent to 90 degrees.
+In the wall sit, you have your back supported against a wall and your knees bent to 90 degrees.
 Then you just hold the position – the time of the hold can vary from a few seconds to several minutes.
-As with most fitness challenges, this wall sit challenge increases the effort slightly each day.
-It also uses 2 versions of the exercise.
-The challenge ends on day 30 with a total of one minute in the position.
+As with most fitness challenges, this 30 day wall sit challenge increases the effort slightly each day.
+The challenge ends on day 30 with a total of two minutes in the position.
 For most people, this is quite a long hold.
 Challenges which end up with a hold of several minutes on day 30 simply aren’t realistic unless you already do a lot of leg strength work.
+See the end of the post for a printable download of the workout.

 - You can do it anywhere there is a wall